-Enroll online in Peak Time Savings and be eligible to earn a summer bill credit for reducing electricity usage during Peak Time Savings Hours!
+Enroll online in Peak Time Savings events and be eligible to earn a summer bill credit for reducing energy usage during Peak Time Savings Hours!
 Enroll now!
 It's easy!

 When you enroll, you can choose to be notified by phone call, text message or email.
 You must select at least one channel to remain enrolled in the program.
-You will be notified on the day Peak Time Savings Hours occur - as early as 9 a.m. or at least 30 minutes prior to the start of the event.
+You will be notified on the day Peak Time Savings events occur - as early as 9 a.m. or at least 30 minutes prior to the start of the event.
 PTS Hours are also announced on Facebook and Twitter, so follow ComEd in social media to ensure you never miss an opportunity to earn a bill credit!

 The amount your energy bill will be credited will be based on how much energy usage you reduced during Peak Time Savings Hours compared to what you typically would have consumed.
-See the chart below for examples of the bill credit amounts you could potentially earn by participating in a Peak Time Savings Hours day.
+See the chart below for examples of the bill credit amounts you could potentially earn by participating in a Peak Time Savings events.
 Use the